emmawalshdev/living-landscapes/README.md

 * [Pixabay](https://pixabay.com/de/)

 ### Acknowledgements
-I would like to thank my Code Institute mentor, Mark Railton for the support and encouragement on this project.
+I would like to thank my Code Institute mentor, Mark Railton for his support and guidance throughout this project.